San Diego, CA to St. Augustine, FL

 After climbing east from San Diego and topping out at 3,800 feet, you'll enter desert country.
 The route travels through the Yuha Desert and the below-sea-level, irrigated Imperial Valley, before splitting the Algodones Dunes Wilderness Area in half.
-In Arizona, snowbirds abound as the route travels through Phoenix and its surrounding communities, and the copper-mining towns of Miami and Globe.
-The Boyce Thompson Arboretum State Park east of Superior and the Besh Ba Gowah Archeological Park in Globe are attractions not to be missed.
+In Arizona, snowbirds abound as the route travels through Phoenix and its surrounding communities.
+The Besh Ba Gowah Archeological Park in Globe, though off route, is very interesting.
 You'll be riding through dry, sparsely populated ranch country where every town will be a welcome sight.
 Don't pass up the chance to top off your water bottles.
-New Mexico offers Silver City for the latte drinkers, along with the Gila Cliff Dwellings National Monument, some of the best preserved Mogollon cliff dwellings around.
+New Mexico offers Silver City for the latte drinkers, along with the Gila Cliff Dwellings National Monument (on the Gila Cliff Dwellings Alternate), which are some of the best preserved Mogollon cliff dwellings around.

 The ride along the Rio Grande into El Paso, Texas, is a treat for bird lovers, especially during migration season, when birds are flying north or south.
 Texas dominates this route, taking up an entire third of the mileage.
 Starting in El Paso, just across the Rio Grande River from Juarez, Mexico, the route follows the river southward before turning east and heading through the Davis Mountains, where some of the friendliest folks on the whole route reside.
 You'll pass the McDonald Observatory atop 6,800-foot Mt.
 Locke.
 There's a visitor center with daily tours, and evening "Star Parties" three days per week.
 After the Davis Mountains, towns are few and the country desolate, full of sagebrush and tumbling tumbleweeds.
 As you travel through central Texas, the terrain starts to feel like the Alps, but this is actually the famous "hill country."
 This diverse area serves some great barbeque.
 In Austin, make sure you go hear some of the diverse music available at the nightclubs on Sixth Street.